elizarov/SerializationByConvention/README.md

 > The question of when and how these automatic list serializers shall be generated is an open issue here, too.

-## Serializing to maps
+## Objects as maps

-In this chapter we'll see how objects can be converted to maps and other map-list data structures.
-Converting objects to/from text formats like JSON and XML is also very close.
+In this chapter we'll see how objects can be converted to/from maps and other map-list data structures, which includes various DOM-like hierarchical structures, database rows, configuration property files, tables in UI, etc. Converting objects to/from text formats like JSON and XML can be performed in this way, too.

 ### Map primer